-Student First is a mentoring program for first-time freshmen students.
-The program matches freshmen with mentors (upper-class students) based on their academic interest to provide personalized support and connection to campus resources.
-Student First is here for you- to help you succeed, grow and successfully graduate from Lake State.
+The LSSU Mentoring Program is a mentoring program for first-time students.
+The program matches freshmen with mentors (successful upperclassmen) based on their academic interest to provide personalized support and connection to campus resources.
+The LSSU Mentoring Program is here for you- to help you succeed, grow and successfully graduate from Lake State.

-Student first is a free program for all incoming freshmen students!
+The LSSU Mentoring Program is a free program for all incoming students!
 Funds are provided by the Title III grant.

 Want to be a mentor?
-Applications for the 2018-19 academic year will open in early 2018!
+Now accepting applications for the 2018-19 academic year!

 Mentors are available to speak with you regarding multiple issues- improving your GPA, study and test taking skills, time management, on-campus involvement, interpersonal skills, boosting self confidence, and utilizing campus resources.
 You can find the Chat Box on the main floor of the library.